I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "Hey, hey, hey!
 None of that while the cat is the room," Kim said, breaking up the "fight."

 "What?
-That was revenge," Shego innocently proclaimed, although that twist she had given Bonnie had been rather pleasurable for the lawyer.
+That was revenge," Shego innocently proclaimed, even though the little twist she had given Bonnie had been rather pleasurable for the lawyer.
 "We don't do revenge around the cat?"

-"You keep this up and that's going to be the only cat you see for a while," Bonnie threatened the eldest among them.
-"Now, behave," she ordered.
+"You keep this up and that's going to be the only cat you see for a while," Bonnie threatened the eldest.
+"Now, behave," she ordered, weakly shaking her fist at Shego.

 "Now, can we go to sleep?"
 Kim suggested.

 Apparently, they were all in agreement for once.
 Settling in again, they all dozed off.
-Their rest was interrupted by the sound of something heavy slamming into the building.
-The force was so great that it ended up shaking their home.
+Their rest was interrupted by the alarm blaring and the sound of something heavy slamming into the building.
+The force was so great it ended up shaking their home.

 "What the hell is that?"
 Bonnie grumbled, trying to hide from the noise by burrowing closer to Kim's body.
 Kim reached for a pillow to put over her head.